rbms-bsc/DCRMR/_pages/SOR/Note-on-statement-of-responsibility.md

 >**Example:**
 ><CITE>Engraved by S.V.
 Hunt after a painting by Harry Fenn</CITE>
->>(*Comment*: Still image resource.
-[Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/) follows the convention of giving the original artist's name below the left side of the image and the engraver's name below the right side of the image)
+>>(*Comment*: [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/) follows the convention of giving the original artist's name below the left side of the image and the engraver's name below the right side of the image)
 >>**(*Ingest comment*: example needs review)**

 <a name="2.29.34.2">2.29.34.2</a> Make a note about expansions, explanations, and corrections of statements of responsibility when needed for clarity if considered important (see [Statement of responsibility relating to title proper, 2.21.36.2](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/#2.21.36.2)).